safaksrd/aws-devops-2022/devops/projects/504-microservices-ci-cd-pipeline/README.md

 git commit -m 'added scripts for qa automation environment' git push --set-upstream origin feature/msp-18
 ```
+# Not: 27.06.2022 burada kaldik.

    - OPTIONAL: Create a Jenkins job with the name of `test-msp-18-scripts` to test the scripts:
       * Select `Freestyle project` and click `OK`
       * Select github project and write the url to your repository's page into `Project url` (https://github.com/[your-github-account]/petclinic-microservices)
       * Under the `Source Code Management` select `Git`